existanyalist/NEXUS-OSINT-Framework/README.md

 # Launch the engine
 python osint_master.py
 ⌨️ Usage & Keyboard Shortcuts
-When initialization completes, you can globally hook a active target profile or bypass straight to database navigation.
+When initialization completes, you can globally hook an active target profile or bypass straight to database navigation.

 [A] Active Intelligence Mode: Triggers automated Shodan exposure mapping on specified target IP vectors.